bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM (Document Object Model) connects webpages written in HTML to programming languages like Java script.
+It is an application programming interface (API).
+The HTML part of the document can be manipulated and changed using java script programming language.
+The DOM document is represented in the form of a logical tree; each branch of the tree ends in a node, these nodes can be accessed by Java script and styling, text content can be manipulated.
+These nodes can also have event handlers which can be triggered when the code is executed.

 2. What is an event?
+When a user interacts with a webpage, certain actions are triggered like mouse click, scroll, key down, drag and drop etc. These actions are defined as an event.

 3. What is an event listener?
+Specific elements in DOM can be selected and events can be fired using an event listener.
+This is a callback function that can be executed when we want a certain event to occur in our webpage.
+The command used for this is: element.addEventListener('click', callback);

 4. Why would we convert a NodeList into an Array?
+The command querySelectorAll will allow selection of all array elements or objects in a nodeList.
+These elements can be accessed by using the array index numbers starting from zero.
+Node list can use the foreach method to access array elements but cannot use reduce.
+Some of the elements in a DOM are not technically an array, it is generally an array like object.
+These are called HTML elements.
+These elements can be converted to array by using the following:
+	Array.from(arrayLikeObject)

 5. What is a component?
+Components are building blocks of programming language, they also help in keeping the code DRY.

 ### Git Set up